Oirase Gorge: Japan’s Best Waterfalls & River Walk

 Byobu-Iwa (屏風岩)

+Byobu-Iwa is the sheer cliff located around 1 km from Ishigedo Rest Area.
 As an indicator, when the speed of the water flow starts to slow down, look at the other side of the stream.
 You should be able to see the rugged cliff surface (=゚ω゚)ノ.

 Flow of Ashura (阿修羅の流れ)

-The Flow Of Ashura is probably the most famous spot in Oirase Gorge.
+The Flow of Ashura is probably the most famous spot in Oirase Gorge.

 Befitting the name of the god of battle, Ashura, the stream of water flows violently between the rocks and the trees.